BrieuxK/Portfolio/README.md

 Simulation of several planets orbits around the Sun for 5000+ years using symplectic and non-symplectic methods.
 Simulation of the Kuramoto-Sivashinsky method for fluid mechanics in 2D.

-Python, pandas, simulation, Astrophysics, Fluid physics
+Python, pandas, Simulation, Astrophysics, Fluid physics